 - Decide on your budget.
 This is a biggie.
 You're not going to be able to host a high-end, 3D virtual conference if your budget is £100, so be realistic and explore all the options.
 You can still organise great virtual events on a smaller budget!

 - It's time to choose the format of the event.
-There are a whole range of event types, so choose the one you think will best suit your objectives and audience.
+There are a whole range of event types, including hybrid events, so choose the one you think will best suit your objectives and audience.
 Check out this piece on creative virtual event types for some inspiration.

 - So you've got your event type sorted, now it's time to decide on other logistical aspects - will your event be live or pre-recorded?
 Will you charge for entry?